cjsteel/ansible-role-deployment_user/README.md

 ansible-role-deployment_user
 ============================

-An Ansible role to setup a (system) deployment user and (system) deployment group.
+An Ansible role to setup a (system) deployment user and (system) deployment group on targeted systems.

+## Description

+The **deployment_user** Ansible role prepares nodes for usage with Ansible by setting up a deployment user as well as a public key for the Ansible controller in order to allow the controller to connect to the remote system using SSH keypairs.
+You may want to consider using a passphrase protected keypair with a strong pass phrase loaded to memory using ssh-agent and the ssh-agent or ssh-add -t (life) option.

+    -t life
+      Set a default value for the maximum lifetime of identities added to the agent.
+The lifetime may be specified in seconds or in a time format specified in sshd_config(5).
+A lifetime specified for an identity with ssh-add(1) overrides this value.
+Without this option the default maximum lifetime is forever.

 Under Development
 -----------------

-This role is under development and may change significantly.
+This role is considered to be stable.

+## Target system preparations

+The deployment_user role Before applying this role

+- Backup any data.
+- Disconnect from network.
+- Secure boot considerations
+  - Third party drivers / signing?
+- FFR (FDISK, Format, Reload OS)
+- Create an administrative user with a good password

+####

 Requirements
 ------------

-### install OS on target system

-* backup any data
-* unplug network cable
-* disable secureboot
-* include third party drivers
-* format entire disk
-* create an admin user with a good password

 #### users module